-While the initial steps are the same: the electrophile (H^+) adds to the least substituted carbon, and the nucleophile (H2O) adds to the carbocation that is produced.
+In contrast, when water is added across the triple bond we find a somewhat different outcome.
+While the initial steps are the same: the electrophile (H^{+}) adds to the least substituted carbon, and the nucleophile (H_2O) adds to the carbocation that is produced.
 This produces a new functionality called an enol (A combination of alkene and alcohol).
-The enol now undergoes what is known as a tautomerism: the proton from the alcohol moiety is removed (by water as a base), and another proton is picked up on the alkene CH2 carbon (\rightarrow).
-As we have seen many times before this type protonationdeprotonation reaction occurs readily on either oxygen or nitrogen, but this is the first time we have seen it on a carbon. keto-enol tautomerism is an important part of the reactions of carbonyl groups.
+The enol now undergoes what is known as a tautomerism: the proton from the alcohol moiety is removed (by water as a base), and another proton is picked up on the alkene CH_2 carbon (\rightarrow).
+As we have seen many times before this type protonation-deprotonation reaction occurs Addition of H2O across a triple bond readily on either oxygen or nitrogen, but this is the first time we have seen it on a carbon. keto-enol tautomerism is an important part of the reactions of carbonyl groups.